simongray/datalinguist/README.md

 (def annotated-text (nlp "This is a piece of text.
 This is another one."))
 ```

-The data consists of Java objects and takes the shape of a tree.
+This data consists of various Java objects and takes the shape of a tree.
-This data can then be queried using the annotation functions.
+The data can then be queried using the annotation functions.

 ### 3. Extracting annotations using the annotation functions
 In our example we built a pipeline that could do both dependency parsing and